What is the real estate industry?

 The success of the real estate industry depends highly on outside economic conditions.
 The real estate market rises and falls according to the current economic state.
 More simply, if the economy is in bad condition, people are less likely to buy or invest in new real estate ventures.

-Furthermore, depending on the type of real estate, the market changes according to the amount of other properties.
-If there is a large amount of new properties build in a certain area, the demand for one specific building or property falls.
+Furthermore, depending on the type of real estate, the market changes according to the number of other properties.
+If there is a large number of new properties built in a certain area, the demand for one specific building or property falls.
 This also forces the price to drop in order to stay competitive.

 Change in demand is another factor that plays a key role in affecting the real estate industry.
 As different locations rise and fall in popularity, demand for real estate in those areas grows and plummets.
 An area that was once extremely popular can quickly lose its flair and thus the real estate potential, too.

 The real estate industry can be an extremely profitable venture.
 The industry produces roughly $25 billion dollars in revenue each year, according to Ibis World.
 Not to mention, the real estate unemployment rate has dropped steadily over the past eight years, according to the National Association of Realtors, and is currently at only 3.9 percent.
 Since 2010, the industry has gained about 18 million jobs and it is projected to continue to rise.

 Given the current success of the industry and anticipated growth, real estate may be a good fit for you.
 Not only is it filled with diverse potential, but it gives you the opportunity to assist people in some of the largest decisions in their lives.
 With a typically flexible working schedule, working with or investing in a real estate franchise has a lot of potential for success.